atsushieno/aap-lv2/README.md

 There are couple of lv2 related source repositories, namely serd and lilv.
 Their common assumption is that they have access to local files, which is not true about Android.
 They are forked from the original sources and partly rewritten to get working on Android.

 And note that access to assets is not as simple as that to filesystem.
 It is impossible to enumerate assets at runtime.
 They have to be explicitly named and given.
 Therefore there are some plugin loader changes in our lilv fork.

+## Licensing notice

+aap-lv2 codebase is distributed under the MIT license.

+LV2 toolkit core parts (serd/sord/sratom/lilv/lv2) are under the ISC license.

+`guitarix` and `mda-lv2` are distributed under the GPLv3 license and you have to follow it when distributing or making changes to those parts.

+`sfizz` is distributed under the MIT license, but it has dependencies that are under LGPL2.1, Apache License 2.0, and so on.
+See [the project repository](https://github.com/sfztools/sfizz) for details.

+Each of those plugin sets is packaged into one application respectively.